markup-theme/markup-theme/markup_theme/source/upgrades.rst

 Upgrade the Theme
 ==================================================

-The following sections are less tutorial and more documentation of changes that were necessary to the extensions included with the |theme| theme so they may be run with certain versions of Sphinx.
+The following sections are less tutorial and more documentation of changes that were necessary to the extensions included with |theme| so they may be run with certain versions of Sphinx.

 .. admonition:: Sphinx 1.5.1

-   Sphinx 1.5.1 is, effectively, the starting point for the |theme| theme.
+   Sphinx 1.5.1 is, effectively, the starting point for |theme|.

 .. admonition:: Sphinx 1.8.5